Likhitha-Polamarasetty/NewBoard/README.md

 # NewBoard
-# Trying to create a project in GitHub
+# Creating a a new project in GitHub
 echo "hi"